Gorgeous tree! I am in love with the foilage!

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

 Sweet Gum Tree is a Moderate Growing Tree

 Hardy planting zones are 5-9.
 The growth rate is 1 to 2 feet per year.
-The Sweet Gum is a moderate growing tree and will thrive in moist and acidic soil types and conditions.
+The Sweet Gum is a moderate-growing tree and will thrive in moist and acidic soil types and conditions.
 It will give color and life to all areas where added.
-Makes a home have great curb appeal.
+It makes a home have excellent curb appeal.
 This tree grows to be 60 to 70 feet tall and can be 40 to 50 feet wide.
 It will grow best in full sunlight.
 It will look stately when planted for an ideal shade tree for a lawn or home.
 It will give a burst of color during the autumn and also look great in spring and summer.
 This tree is used a lot in landscaping projects because it is effortless to care for.
 This tree is found growing a lot in the Southeastern part of the United States.
 Sweet Gum is a favorite landscape tree due to its glossy leaves and brilliant fall color.
 The tree, which can reach heights of 120′, has gray and deeply furrowed bark.